dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/api-reference/dlr-reference-region.md

 **Remarks**

-When it's set to 1, the values of points indicate percentage (from 0 to 100); Otherwise, they indicate coordinates in pixel.<br>
+When it's set to 1, the values of points indicate percentage (from 0 to 100); Otherwise, they indicate coordinates in pixel.

-0: not by percentage<br>
+- 0: not by percentage
-1: by percentage<br>
+- 1: by percentage

-It works only when [localizationSourceType](#localizationsourcetype) is setting to EnumLocalizationSourceTypeManualSpecification.<br>
+It works only when [localizationSourceType](#localizationsourcetype) is setting to EnumLocalizationSourceTypeManualSpecification.

 &nbsp;